ferreum/distanceutils/README.rst

 Prints various contents of .bytes files.

-See section ".bytes Support" for a list of supported files.
+See `.bytes Support`_ for a list of supported files.

 Output can be modified by passing flags to the `-f` option: